ballerina-platform/module-ballerinax-wso2.mi/README.md

-# Ballerina Connector for WSO2 Micro Integrator
+# Ballerina Connector SDK for WSO2 Micro Integrator

 ## Overview

-The Ballerina connector for WSO2 Micro Integrator allows you to run Ballerina transformations on WSO2 Micro Integrator.
+The Ballerina Connector SDK for WSO2 Micro Integrator enables the generation of connectors that allow WSO2 Micro Integrator to run Ballerina transformations.
 This integration enables you to leverage the powerful transformation capabilities of Ballerina within the environment of WSO2 Micro Integrator.

 ## Steps to Create Ballerina Connector